jenkinsci/casdoor-auth-plugin/README.md

 Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.

 ### Step3.
 Configure Jenkins
-Now, you can install Casdoor plugin from the market or by uploading its `jar` file.
+Now, you can install [Casdoor plugin](https://plugins.jenkins.io/casdoor-auth/) from the plugin manager by searching for "Casdoor"

 After completing the installation, go to Manage Jenkins -> Configure Global Security.